SamsungLabs/awesomeyaml/README.md

 ### Accessing evaluated fields

-Yamlfig implements the [bunch](https://pypi.org/project/bunch/) pattern for all its `dict`-like objects, including the main config object.
+Awesomeyaml implements the [bunch](https://pypi.org/project/bunch/) pattern for all its `dict`-like objects, including the main config object.
 Therefore, after the config object is built, its content can be accessed either by using standard indexing operator (like normal `dict`) or through attribute names.
 Following our example from above, the following lines are analogical:
 ```python